-This course, offered usually on a one-time basis only, provides an in-depth study on a topic of general interest pertaining to mathematics.
+Special Topics This course, offered usually on a one-time basis only, interest pertaining to mathematics.
 MANUFACTURING

 Machine Processes I

 This course will provide hands-on activities using the drill press, surface grinders, band saws, files, hacksaws and other tools and equipment used in the machine shop.